 The government-wide financial statements and the fund financial statements provide different presentations of the Company's financial position.
 Categorized by governmental activities and component units, the government-wide financial statements provide an overall picture of the Company's financial standing.
 The government-wide financial statements, which are comparable to private-sector companies, provide a good understanding of the Company's overall financial health and present the means used to pay for various activities, or functions provided by the Company.
 All assets and deferred outflows of resources of the Company, including buildings and land are reported in the statement of net position, as well as all liabilities and deferred inflows of resources, including outstanding principal on bonds and other long-term debt.
 The statement of activities includes depreciation on all long lived assets of the Company.
-The fund financial statements provide a sother financing sources in the fund financial statements in the year the liabilities are included as other financing sources in the fund financial statements and the government-wide financial statements, a reconciliation is provided.
+The fund financial statements provide a presentation of the Company's major fund.
+In the case of the governmental fund, outlays for long lived assets are reported as expenditures and long-term liabilities, such as revenue bonds, are included as other financing sources in the fund financial statements in the year the liabilities are incurred.
+To facilitate a comparison between the fund financial statements and the government-wide financial statements, a reconciliation is provided.